Engineered Hardwood Flooring Shopping Guide

 SURFACES: The surface treatment also varies.
 For instance, an oily surface brings out the grain of the wood but requires more care than lacquers.
 Lacquers come in matte and satin finishes.
 Matte lacquer gives a very natural look, and the satin finish increases the durability of the wood.

-THICKNESS: The range of thickness ranges from 3/8” – ¾”.
+THICKNESS: The range of thickness for engineered wood ranges from 3/8” – ¾”.
 If the flooring is thinner, then it can’t be refinished, and depending on the traffic the space gets, its lifetime can last from 20-30 years.
-Whereas the thicker the flooring, the longer it will last.
+The thicker the flooring, the longer it will last.
 The top layer is the thicker part, which will help you to sand and refinish only about 2-3 times during its long lifetime.
 So, depending on if you go thicker and again the traffic your space goes through, it could even last 40-80 years.
 It’s a win no matter what!

 Another great thing about engineered hardwood is that it’s supplied pre-treated and finished, so there’s no need for sanding, oiling or varnishing so you can walk on it right away.
 To keep it looking fresh and new, here are some easy cleaning tips:

 -Once it’s laid, it should be treated like a solid hardwood floor by sweeping it or vacuuming it using a brush setting regularly.

 -Make sure you mop up any spills that occur immediately.

 -Clean it with a damp mop, but make sure you don’t saturate the surface or allow it to become too wet because that can cause serious damage.